rish987/trackswitch-manuform/README.md

 #### Aligning the Support Blockers

-Before loading in any models, go to `Preferences -> Configure Cura` and uncheck "Automatically drop models to the build plate".
+Firstly, go to `Preferences -> Configure Cura` and uncheck "Automatically drop models to the build plate".

 Now, load in `switch-plates-{left or right}.stl`
 and the corresponding`vert-support-blockers-{left or right}.stl`.